4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 Introduction

-These four towns in the Victorian Goldfields area are a great place to stop for a break and take in the art in the streets.
+These four towns in the Victorian Goldfields area are great places to stop for a break and enjoy the art on the streets.

-At just over 500 km and a 6 hours drive, you could easily make this trip as a loop in one day from Melbourne.
+At just over 500 km and a 6-hour drive, you could easily make this trip as a loop in one day from Melbourne.

-If you’d like more information on the Australian Silo Art Trail, click on the link to bring up a map of Australia to start your planning.
+If you’d like more information on the Australian Silo Art Trail, click on the link to open a map of Australia and start planning.

 Maryborough Street Art